Trusted WordPress tutorials, when you need them most.

 Your visitors won’t see the SEO title anywhere on your website.
 However, it will be used as the page title in the browser tab, and other websites may use it when linking to your post.

-By default, the SEO title will follow the following template: ‘Post Title — Site Title’.
-This will work fine for most blog posts.
-However, if you wish to customize the SEO title of a post or page, then you will need to use a WordPress SEO plugin.
+This default setting works well for most blog posts.
+However, to customize the SEO title, you will need to use a WordPress SEO plugin.

 With that being said, let’s take a look at how to add H1 post titles and SEO titles in WordPress.